SynapseProject/synapse.docs/docs/plans/parms/index.md

 ```

 ### Dynamic
-Dynamic suppors values which are provided dynamically at runtime, such as through CLI or URL parameters, which can then be mapped to Parameters->Values via Source/Target pairs.
+Dynamic supports values which are provided dynamically at runtime, such as through CLI or URL parameters, which can then be mapped to Parameters->Values via Source/Target pairs.
 Sources are declared in XPath for XML serialization and colon-separated lists (root:node0:node1:...) for YAML/JSON.
 If the target path exists in the child data, the value updated.
 If the target path does not exist, it will be created and seeded.
-Of particular interest, YAML/JSON structures arriving as strings may optionally be Parsed and integrated into the Parameters Values structure iteslf.
+Of particular interest, YAML/JSON structures arriving as strings may optionally be Parsed and integrated into the Parameters Values structure itself.

 ```yaml
   Dynamic: